-- Select the cell in the Excel worksheet where you want to anchor the component. - In the components palette, select ADF Label and click Insert Component. - Configure properties in the property inspector to determine the appearance, design, and layout of the component. - Click OK.
+- 1. Open the integrated Excel workbook. - 2.
+Select the cell in the Excel worksheet where you want to anchor the component. - In the components palette, select ADF Label and click Insert Component.
+Alternatively, in the Oracle ADF tab, select ADF Label from the Insert Component dropdown list - Configure properties in the property inspector to determine the appearance, design, and layout of the component. - 5.
+Click OK.